syncfusion-content/wpf-docs/wpf/Pivot-Grid/Setting-caption-in-pivottablefieldlist.md

 ---
 layout: post
 title: Setting Caption in PivotTableFieldList in WPF Pivot Grid | Syncfusion
-description: Learn about Setting Caption in PivotTableFieldList support in Syncfusion Essential Studio WPF Pivot Grid control, its elements and more details.
+description: Learn about Setting Caption in PivotTableFieldList support in Syncfusion Essential Studio WPF Pivot Grid control, its elements and more.
 platform: wpf
 control: Pivot grid
 documentation: ug